Chern Classes Of Logarithmic Vector Fields For Locally-Homogenous Free Divisors: The second step of the proof

 \section{The second step of the proof}

 In this section we prove the freeness and the quasi-homogeneity of the pair $(X,D)$ is preserved by intersecting with a general hyperplane of the ambient projective space $\Pbb^N$.
-For this purpose, we first recall the ``triviality lemma", which renders an idealistic test of local ``Cartesian product with trivial factors" structures of divisors\cite{MR586450}\cite{MR1760953}.
+For this purpose, we first recall Saito's logarithmic stratification (see \cite{MR586450} lemma 3.2), which we will use in our definition of transversal intersections.